 The spiritual sequel of II and part two of the Ezio trilogy, Brotherhood largely continues that narrative and gameplay thread and introduces the brotherhood mechanic, where you can recruit citizens into your little faction.
 The story involves Rome, the Papacy with the Borgias and other historical figures like Macchiavelli.
 The game didn’t push any boundaries as it very much feels like AC 2.5, but more of a great thing isn’t bad.
 Brotherhood may not be as groundbreaking as II, but it’s still incredibly fun.

 After the misfire that was Unity at launch, some people were understandably a bit skeptical about Assassins’ Creed Syndicate.
 I think many people didn’t give this one a chance because of the damage that game did and thus, missed out or didn’t give this one enough credit.
 Because Syndicate was awesome.
-This is the most modern Assassin’s game to date and as such, the world is much more different.
+This is the most modern Assassin’s game at the time of this writing and as such, the world is much more different.
 You can’t walk around the street holding a weapon like you could in older games-this is Victorian England!
 As such, the mechanics were changed to reflect this.
 Stealth became more crucial as open combat was limited to fisticuffs and blades.
-The brotherhood mechanic was tweaked to feel more like a street gang, as Jacob Frye was itching to take over London Gangs of New York Style.
+The brotherhood mechanic was tweaked to feel more like a street gang, as Jacob Frye was itching to take over London Gangs of New York style.
 His twin sister Evie, was more in line with a traditional protagonist of the series.
 More stealth driven mechanically, she was a more traditional experience while Jacob pushed the envelope a bit and being able to switch between two playstyles on the fly made the experience feel fun.
 Plus the city was so rewarding to explore thanks to the density and hyper detail.
-We haven’t had a great city to parkour through since this game and with Valhalla being set in the Dark Ages, it will be some time before great cities, with 1:1 scale building replicas, return.
+We haven’t had a great city to parkour through since this game and I hope the franchise goes back to big open cities to explore soon, rather than open countrysides.

 The jump between the first game and the second game is light and day.
 The first game set the stage but II gave us a more layered narrative, a character so lovable he got a trilogy and a setting so rich and alive.
 ACII was set in the Italian Rennaissance and weaved a grand tale of betrayal, revenge, deception and political maneuvering pulled straight from the history pages (with a fair bit of embellishment).
 But that doesn’t change much about the Borgias, the Medici and the overall scene in Italy at the time.
 Despite the riches and sense of progression, the religious and political scene was seedy and corrupt.
 Contrast that against the fashion and the art and it’s a wonderful experience.